cregx/mdt-cleanup-harddrive-winpe/README.md

 # Cleanup
  [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE.md) [![GitHub all releases](https://img.shields.io/github/downloads/cregx/mdt-cleanup-harddrive-winpe/total?color=green&label=download%20all%20releases)](https://github.com/cregx/mdt-cleanup-harddrive-winpe/releases)

-The WinPE UI application "cleanup" provides the ability to easily wipe the primary hard disk before a Microsoft Deployment Toolkit (MDT) based Lite Touch installation begins, i.e. before the LTI Wizard starts
+The WinPE UI application "cleanup" provides the ability to easily wipe the primary hard disk before a Microsoft Deployment Toolkit (MDT) based Lite Touch installation begins, i.e. before the LTI Wizard starts.

 Cleanup is a Win32 application created in (Microsoft) C and Visual Studio 2010.
 Of course, you can also compile the project using a newer version of Visual Studio, such as 2019, or you can use an already compiled release version.